-Send value to one Revenue Pool PDA
+Send value to one Distribution Pool PDA

 For projects and airdrop campaigns: send assets to this canonical address.

-Canonical Revenue Pool PDA
+Canonical Distribution Pool PDA

 --